kianschmalenbach/rdf-browser/README.md

 ## User Advice
 - To customize the Add-on behavior and the output style, go to the options page at [about:addons](about:addons)
-- To see the raw format of any rendered RDF file, right click and select *View Page Source*
+- To see the raw format of any rendered RDF file, click *Ctrl + U*.

 ## Build
 To build the project, run the following: